otrv4/otrv4/otrv4.md

 from Bob and using this to respond.
 This limitation of the non-interactive DAKE is conjectured to be insurmountable by a two-flow non-interactive protocol [\[13\]](#references).

+### Forger Keys

+For OTRv4, the above KCI vulnerability is undesirable.
+For this reason, the protocol design includes 'forging keys', which should be generated and implemented.
+To use them, both DAKEs can be altered to include this long-term forging keys for all participants.
+In the case of non-interactive conversations, for example, Bob distributes these keys on his Client Profile.
+Alice, after retriving the Prekey Ensemble, extracts the 'OTRv4 public Ed448 forging key' (`F_b`) and uses to compute `sigma = RSig(H_a, sk_ha, {F_b, Ha, Y}, t)`.

+This transformation changes all long-term public keys in the protocol that are not used in the “honest” case to reference to the forging keys instead.
+This alteration allows the forging keys to be stored more securely than the “honest” long-term public keys; since the forging keys are not needed for normal operation, they may be stored offline.
+Additionally, long-term forging keys don't need to be generated like the long-term public keys; they can be a random valid point on the curve.
+Alternatively, the forging secret keys can be destroyed immediately after generation.
+This last option should be implemented for users.
+A secure messaging application should ask users whether or not they would like to save the forging keys duringsetup.
+Even if most users select the default option to securely erase the forging keys, thereby preventing them from performing the online forgery techniques described in the section above, a judge does not generally know the choice of a particular user.
+Consequently, a judge that engages in a conversation using a compromised device is given two explanations: either the conversation is genuine, or the owner of the device was one of the users that elected to store the forgery keys and they are using those keys to forge the conversation.

 ## Data Exchange